Yukurotei/KariviewLib/README.md

 # FAQ
 Q: Why isn't my animation showing anything?

 A: Every element immediately hides after the last keyframe is executed.
-You can temporarily put a random action at keyframe 999999 (or something similar) while making the animation to avoid that behavior.
+You can temporarily put a random action at keyframe 999999 (or something similar) to avoid that behavior.

 # Future Features (TODOS)
 Render Layers (which element to render on top of which one) [DONE]